DigitalRiver/react-atlas/README.md

 might work, depending on your app set up.
 Other than that, just import the components how you would normally.

 ### Themeing
 Internally for React Atlas development, we use CSS Modules.
-However, we compile down our CSS into 1 main CSS file that is namespaced similar to: ```.ra_filename_stylename```.
+However, for production we compile down our CSS into 1 main CSS file that is namespaced similar to: ```.ra_filename_stylename```.
 This allows multiple options for anyone that wants to restyle a React Atlas component.
 You can simply overwrite the class with your own css file or you can feed the component inline styles via the ```style``` prop, or you can pass your own ```className``` prop.

-We will be thinking hard about styling going forward and this workflow may change.
-We want to make overriding the React Atlas styles as simple as possible.
-We are in the process of implementing [React Themeable](https://github.com/markdalgleish/react-themeable).

 ## Development
 ### Forking/Cloning and Building Yourself